 - Opportunities for career growth.

-- Last, but not least, the leadership wanted to see lower attrition (they decided it was possible) and increased profits.
+- Last, but not least, the leadership wanted to see higher retention (they decided it was possible) and increased profits.

 - Developed a profile of the job based on the success attributes of his best customer service reps.